-Please Note
+Please note

 Valid Social Security numbers must be sent for eligible employees.
-A missing or invalid Social Security number will stop the transaction.
+A missing or invalid Social Security number will stop the transaction for the employee.
 It is also strongly recommended that valid Social Security numbers are sent for eligible dependents.
 We are required to ask for enrolled eligible employee and dependent Social Security numbers in order to meet our reporting obligations under the Affordable Care Act.
-If a valid Social Security number cannot be sent for an eligible dependent, then it must be omitted.
+If a valid Social Security number cannot be sent for an eligible dependent, then it must be omitted, for example, in the case of a newborn.
+Please leave the field blank.
 This omission will not stop the enrollment process; however, a Social Security number solicitation letter will be sent to the employee.
 Do not send invalid Social Security numbers as they will impact eligibility.

-Web Enrollment
+Web enrollment